 Lebanese-American mezzo-soprano Melanie Ashkar is a Washington, DC native currently based in Salt Lake City, where she is a member of the Resident Artist Program at Utah Opera.
-This season, she appears with Utah Opera as Sally in Die Fledermaus and as one of the Donati family in Gianni Schicchi.
+This season, she appears with Utah Opera as La Ciesca in Gianni Schicchi and as Sally in Die Fledermaus.
 She will also sing alto solos in Handel's Messiah with Utah Symphony.
+This summer, Melanie will join the Apprentice Artist program at Central City Opera, making her mainstage debut there as Dritte Dame in Die Zauberflöte.
+She was also recently named a finalist in both The American Prize in Voice's professional women in opera division and professional women in art song/oratorio division.

 Last season, Melanie made her New York City Opera debut, appearing in both Respighi's La Campana Sommersa and the American premiere of Literes's Los Elementos, in which she sang the role of Earth.
 Earlier in the season, she originated the role of Jons in a new opera based on Ingmar Bergman’s The Seventh Seal with International Brazilian Opera Company, and sang Suse in Marschner’s Der Vampyr with Opera Company of Brooklyn.
 In the winter, she revisited the role of Bradamante in a production of Alcina with OperaRox Productions, and in June she returned to Utopia Opera, portraying Olga in Eugene Onegin.
 She was also an Encouragement Award winner at the 2017 Schuyler Foundation for Career Bridges competition, and a finalist in The Gerda Lissner Foundation’s 2016 Lieder/Art Song Vocal Competition.
 Over the summer, Melanie was a Young Artist at the Martina Arroyo Prelude to Performance program, performing the roles of La Maestra delle Novizie and La Ciesca in a double-bill of Suor Angelica and Gianni Schicchi.